Blendify/blender-manual/blender_docs/manual/modeling/meshes/introduction.rst

 Edges
    Toggles the option to see the selected edges highlighted.
-   If enabled the edges that have both vertices selected will be highlighted This only affects in vertex selection mode and when :doc: UV unwrapping (UV/Image editor).
+   If enabled the edges that have both vertices selected will be highlighted This only affects in vertex selection mode and when :doc:`UV Unwrapping </editors/uv_image/texturing/unwrapping>`.
 Faces
-   Defines if the selected faces will be highlighted in the :doc: 3D View.
+   Defines if the selected faces will be highlighted in the :doc:`3D Viewport </editors/3dview/index>`.
    This affects all selection modes.
 Creases and Bevel Weight
-   let us highlight edges marked with a crease weight for the :doc: Subdivision Surface modifier and/ or a bevel weight for the :doc: Bevel modifier, respectively.
+   Highlights edges marked with a crease weight for the :doc:`Subdivision Surface Modifier
+   </modeling/modifiers/generate/subsurf>`
+   and/or a bevel weight for the :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>`,
+   respectively.
 In both cases, the higher the weight, the brighter the highlight.
 Seams and Sharp
    lets us highlight those edges marked as UV seam for unwrapping and/or sharp edge for the :doc: Edge Split modifier.